jganong/QWERkey/README.md

 To install this project, put the script "kb" into any directory in your PATH.

-To activate it, run "kb start".
-To deactivate it, run "kb" with no arguments.
+To activate it, run "baklava start".
+To deactivate it, run "baklava" with no arguments.

 All the keys (except CapsLock) keep working as they normally do without kb, plus have some additional capabilities: